schutera/DeepLearningLecture_Schutera/README.md

   ...

-# References and Acknowledgements
+# Acknowledgements

-This material is based on a variety of excellent work and material within the field, mentioned bellow:
-[1], ...
+The content of this repo has been used and build up for lectures at the Ravensburg-Weingarten University and Karlsruhe Institute of Technology.
+Thanks for providing me with the opportunity to do so.

-Kudos go to ..
+Special Kudos go to ..

   ..
 Martin Lanz (RWU) for the anki flashcards on numerical computation.